mousepawmedia/devdocs/source/setup_linux/first_steps.rst

 each package's page (although Flatpak packages will appear on your menu like any other program once installed.)

-**Appimage** is a packaging format that requires nothing else to be installed on your system.
+-*Appimage** is a packaging format that requires nothing else to be installed on your system.
 Just make it executable, double-click it, and go!
 It's a containerized format, much like snapcraft, but the system integration is more portable and lightweight.